 - the fact that admission to the MCL is contingent upon excellent academic performance, meaning that students will be among a cohort of bright, motivated peers sharing similar interests

-We look forward to greeting the MCL students for 2016-2017and onwards, for the intellectually challenging and rewarding experience that this degree offers.
+I look forward to greeting the MCL students for 2017-2018 and onwards, for the intellectually challenging and rewarding experience that this degree offers.